andrija-djurovic/PDtoolkit/README.md

 Beside metrics that require numeric inputs, there is `x2y` metric that works with both numeric and categorical data.
-This metric is especially handy if analyst wants to perform clustering before any binning procedures and to decrease number of risk factors.
+This metric is especially handy if analyst wants to perform clustering before any binning procedures and to decrease the number of risk factors.
 More examples of the clustering can be found in help page `?rf.clustering`, while the details about `x2y` metric are presented in this [link](https://rama100.github.io/lecture-notes/x2y.nb.html).